How to care for a real Christmas tree

 Once you consider all that and decide what tree you want, when you bring it home, you’ll need to do the following things.

-“This acclimation period is necessary to prepare the tree for its final move indoors,” stated Cornell University.
+“This acclimation period is necessary to prepare the tree for its final move indoors,” explains Cornell University.

 Once you bring your tree inside, SUNY ESF recommends cutting at least a half or one inch off the base of the tree trunk and initially pouring hot water in the tree holder to remove any sealing pitch.